 The Sultanate of Oman – one of the most attractive, unspoiled, and safest countries in the Middle East – offers an extraordinary wealth of birds and an exceptionally pleasant, welcoming, and relaxed atmosphere in which to enjoy them.
 Located on the southern tip of the Arabian Peninsula, and with over one thousand miles of coastline, Oman’s varied habitats host a diverse selection of birds with significant elements drawn from the Europe, Asia and Africa.
 Offshore, Oman’s clean, fish-rich waters support an abundance of seabirds.

-Now widely considered to be part of the Western Palearctic, we’ll sample the best that this fabulous country has to offer – from the riches of the north coast to the hidden oases of the Empty Quarter and the almost Afrotropical fauna of the south.
+Now widely considered to be part of the Western Palearctic, we’ll sample the best that this fabulous country has to offer – from the riches of the north coast and the wader-packed mudflats of the east to the hidden oases of the Empty Quarter and the almost Afrotropical fauna of the south.

 Day 1: The tour will start this morning at Muscat airport.
 From there, we’ll head west along the coast towards Sohar.
-We’ll make a stop half way to look for a special raptor, the sleek Sooty Falcon, which breed on offshore islands.
-The main breeding season for them will be over but we may be lucky enough to catch up with some lingering individuals from a few coastal locations.
+We’ll make a stop half way to look for two star birds of the north coast: Sooty Falcon and Pallas’s Gull.
+The main Sooty Falcon breeding season will be over but we may be lucky enough to catch up with some lingering individuals.
 The drive will be further enlivened by frequent sightings of stunningly iridescent Indian Rollers, launching themselves from lamp-post lookouts to catch unsuspecting prey.
-After checking in to our hotel, we’ll spend the rest of the day on the coast near Sohar searching for Pallas’s Gull, White-cheeked Bulbul, Red-wattled Lapwing, Grey Francolin, Chestnut-bellied Sandgrouse and Purple Sunbird.
+After checking in to our hotel, we’ll spend some time birding the hotel grounds looking out for species such as Striolated Bunting, White-cheeked Bulbul, Red-wattled Lapwing, Grey Francolin, Chestnut-bellied Sandgrouse and Purple Sunbird.
 Night in Sohar.

-Day 2: We’ll begin the day at Liwa, where, as well as further chances of Pallas’s Gull, we’ll look for the Skyes’s Warbler and the elusive endemic kalbaensis subspecies of Collared Kingfisher.
+Day 2: We’ll begin the day at Liwa where, as well as further chances of Pallas’s Gull, we’ll look for the Skyes’s Warbler and the elusive endemic kalbaensis subspecies of Collared Kingfisher.
 The afternoon will be spent close to the UAE border.
 The natural acacia forest here hosts two regional specialities in winter, the appropriately named Plain Leaf Warbler and the more exotic-sounding Variable (or Eastern Pied) Wheatear.
-While searching for these, we are likely to encounter Arabian Babbler, Black Redstart, Asian Desert Warbler, Desert Lesser Whitethroat, Indian Silverbill, and perhaps a few Southern Grey Shrikes.
-As the sun sets, we’ll listen out for Pallid Scops Owl, which, if they can be located, often show down to just a few metres.
+While searching for these we are likely to encounter Arabian Babbler, Eastern Black Redstart, Asian Desert Warbler, Desert Lesser Whitethroat, Indian Silverbill, and perhaps a few Southern Grey Shrikes.
+As the sun sets we’ll listen out for Pallid Scops Owl which, if they can be located, often show down to just a few metres.
 Night in Sohar.

 Day 3: From Sohar we’ll drive south through the Al Hajar mountain range.
 Frequent stops along the way should see us catching up with Hume’s Wheatear, Blue Rock Thrush and, with a bit of luck, Lappet-faced Vulture.
-With stops the drive will take much of the day and after we have settled in to our hotel and had dinner, we’ll head out to look for one of Oman’s most sought-after species, the recently discovered and near-endemic Omani Owl.
+With stops the drive will take much of the day so we’ll arrive in Nizwa with just enough light left to explore the impressive wadis on the south side of the Al Hajar range before we settle down to look for one of Oman’s most sought-after species, the recently discovered and near-endemic Omani Owl.
 The species can be hard to locate but, with some searching, we should be able to find at least one of these elusive owls.
 Night in Nizwa.

 Later we’ll move on to Salalah’s famous farms.
 The state of the farming activity plays a part in the birds we’re likely to see here, but possibilities include White-tailed Plover, Sociable Plover, Demoiselle Crane, Namaqua Dove, Siberian Stonechat, Singing Bushlark, Rose-coloured Starling, Richard’s Pipit and Red-throated Pipit.

-From here, we’ll head further along the coast to Mughsayl, a coastal lagoon and vegetated wadi perfect for crakes, such as Baillon’s Crake and White-breasted Waterhen, and herons, such as Yellow Bittern and Intermediate Egret.
+Day 10: We’ll start the day with some local birding, checking East Khawr again before heading west to Ruysat rubbish dump.
+Hundreds of Steppe Eagles spend the winter feeding on rubbish here, along with smaller numbers of Imperial Eagles and, at the nearby sewage treatment plant, we’ll search for Abdim’s Stork and Pintail Snipe.
+From here, we’ll head further along the coast to Mughsayl, a coastal lagoon and vegetated wadi perfect for crakes such as Baillon’s Crake and White-breasted Waterhen, and herons such as Yellow Bittern and Intermediate Egret.
 We’ll visit the nearby blow-holes – spectacular 3-metre high spurts of seawater – a location that gives us the best chance of the trip to find Brown Booby.
 After dinner, we’ll head up the wadi to search for Hume’s Owl – another rare desert owl, before returning to Salalah that night.
 Night in Salalah.

-Day 10: On our final full day in Oman, we’ll head into the mountains north of Salalah where we’ll be looking for the near-endemic Yemen Serin at the impressive Tawi Atayr sinkhole.
-Frequent roadside stops will give further chances for Singing Bushlark in the surprisingly lush green fields.
-We’ll spend the evening at Wadi Darbat again, for a second try for owls and to look at what new migrants have arrived along the wadi since our previous visit.
-Night in Salalah.
+Day 11: On our final full day, we’ll head into the mountains north of Salalah where we’ll look for the near-endemic Yemen Serin at the impressive Tawi Atayr sinkhole.
+Frequent roadside stops will give further chances for Singing Bushlark and European Roller if we haven’t caught up with those species elsewhere.
+Night Salalah.